 Why a Cooperative in Health Sector?

 The ‘Health in India 2016’ report which was based on the 71st round of the National Sample (January-June, 2014) reveals that more than 70% spells of ailment were treated in the private sector.
-Majority rely on savings and many on borrowings and buying medicines for non-hospitalised treatment account for the majority of the cost.
-Situation has changed little since.
+The majority rely on savings and many on borrowings and buying medicines for non-hospitalised treatment account for the majority of the cost.
+The situation has changed little since.

 Also, collusive behaviour in healthcare well documented.
 Evidence from a study conducted in Assam (COHED Project, www.cuts-ccier.org) suggests the frequency of ‘referrals’ for diagnostic tests was very high.
 A particular diagnostic laboratory is suggested by doctors.
 In many instances, these tests might not have been necessary.
 There is a ‘usual practice’ of paying commissions/cuts to the referring doctors by these diagnostic clinics and pathological labs.